AquaAuma/bpow/README.md

 ## Methods
 The methods.Rmd Rmarkdown file details all methods to create the benthic provinces of the world (bpow) GIS layer.

-## Refs
-The file `bpow_refs.bib` lists important references cited in the methods.Rmd file.

 ## Code
 Folder with the R codes used for the analyses separated into two parts:
 1. create_layer, describing all steps to create the GIS layer performed on R